-Wildlife and forestry conservation is not an academic field that's often studied through online education programs, although there are a couple of distance learning diploma programs available.
+Wildlife and forestry conservation is an academic field that's not often studied through online education programs, although there are a couple of distance learning diploma programs available.
 These programs introduce students to common management techniques for birds, mammals, fish, rangelands and forests.
 They don't require any in-person fieldwork or practical training.

-Overview of Online Diploma in Wildlife and Forestry Conservation
+Diploma in Wildlife and Forestry Conservation

 Since working in wildlife and forestry conservation typically requires hands-on experience, very few programs are available online in this field.
 However, there are some opportunities available.
 Through an online diploma in wildlife and forestry conservation, participants explore the birds, mammals, waterfowl and fish that live in different habitats.
 They also study techniques for managing the animal populations and regenerating deteriorating plant and animal life.